thosgood/this-weeks-finds/markdown/101-151/week102.md

 to the identity morphism.
-This 2-morphism has a nice geometrical description in terms of a 2-dimensional surface: the surface in 3d space that\'s traced out as the above picture shrinks down to the empty picture.
-It\'s hard to draw, but let me try:
+This 2-morphism has a nice geometrical description in terms of a 2-dimensional surface: the surface in 3d space that's traced out as the above picture shrinks down to the empty picture.
+It's hard to draw, but let me try:

                        /\
                       /  \           /\